A photo of two fire extinguishers placed outside on the pavement in the sun.

 Safety

 Safety is the prevention of system failure or malfunction that results in (1) death or serious injury, (2) loss of or severe damage to property, or (3) harm to the environment or society.
 Safety engineering is often associated with systems that have substantial potential for harm if things go wrong, such as nuclear power plants, airplanes, and autonomous vehicles.
 Developers not working on such traditional safety-critical systems often pay little attention to safety concerns.
-This is a mistake: Even when a software system is unlikely to kill somebody, it may cause harm at a smaller scale, such as contributing to mental health problems with machine-curated social media feeds, creating noise pollution with a malfunctioning smart alarm, or causing stress with inappropriate recommendations on a video sharing site.
+This is a mistake: even when a software system is unlikely to kill somebody, it may cause harm at a smaller scale, such as contributing to mental health problems with machine-curated social media feeds, creating noise pollution with a malfunctioning smart alarm, or causing stress with inappropriate recommendations on a video sharing site.
 Safety is a relevant quality for most software systems, including almost every system that uses machine learning.

 Safety is fundamentally a system property.
-Software by itself cannot be unsafe and neither can machine-learned models.
+Software by itself cannot be unsafe, and neither can machine-learned models.
 However, safety issues can emerge when software interacts with the environment, either by direct actuation, such as a controller accelerating a vehicle, or by presenting results upon which humans take actions, such as medical software suggesting an unsafe radiation treatment to a physician.
 Therefore, safety engineering always needs to consider the entire system and how it interacts with the environment, and we cannot assure safety just by analyzing a machine-learned model.

 Machine learning tends to complicate safety considerations since machine-learned models do not have meaningful functional specifications and may make mistakes.
 We may not even be able to say what correctness even means.
 Hence, as discussed repeatedly throughout this book, we should consider models fundamentally as unreliable components in a system.
 Hence, the challenge is how to build safe systems even if some components are unreliable.